Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-continued.md

 - How would you need to change your code to display 1000 buttons?

 When you finish or if you get stuck after 20 minutes you can check out our [solution](https://codesandbox.io/s/button-clicks-c99v2).

+## Summary

+In this lesson we looked at how we can use closures with callback functions for JavaScript in the browser.
+We created callback functions using a closure and used them to interact with an HTML document (the DOM).
+Closures are functions that are created with persistent information, so that they can remember things from one call to the next.

+You can find a closure by looking for a function that returns a new function and identifying variables in the original function that the newly generated function uses.